Pre-Money and Post-Money Valuation Calculator

-Post and pre-money valuation calculator does this simple math to free your mind to do more important things when you negotiate your startup's valuation.
+Post and pre-money valuation calculator does simple math to free your mind to do more important things when you negotiate your startup's valuation.
 It does not answer the question "how much is my startup worth" in its general understanding (based on how much revenue, traction, margins or whether it breaks even).
 Instead, it does a multi-directional math providing any two values from the set of investment amount, investor's equity, pre-money and post money valuation to get the remaining two values.
 Typical scenario: a startup accelerator invests $25,000 for 5% stake in the company.
 The calculator will tell you that this startup's valuation was $475k pre-money and is $500k post-money.

 Interested in various methods of company valuation?
 Check out the discounted cash flow calculator!